 Charles studied a bachelor of Business, majoring in Property Economics at the University of Western Sydney.
 His knowledge of strategy, collaboration and execution will be vital in assisting EGA deliver its mission as well as maximising our resources and benefits to our target audience and partners.

-She holds a law degree from Bond University.
-Her experience in sports administration, governance and legal matters are invaluable to EGA, the development of disabled golf and exposure to the Olympic movement.
+Caylie holds both a Bachelor of Laws (Hons) and Bachelor of International Relations.
+Her experience in sports administration, governance and legal matters are invaluable to EGA, the development of disabled golf and exposure to the Paralympic movement.

 Amanda is a Communications and Stakeholder Engagement Consultant for Construction Project Management.
 Amanda is currently working on a once in a generation Rail project, Inland Rail.
 She has 15 years experience in Communications, Engagement, Marketing and Events across government, private and not for profit sectors.